Instagram Hottie Jilissa Zoltko Flaunts Her Booty In Unique White Bikini For New Bathroom Snaps

-Jilissa Zoltko showed off some skin in a racy bikini for a brand new Instagram upload.
+Jilissa Zoltko showed off some skin in a racy bikini for a brand-new Instagram upload.
 The hot model stunned fans with the snap on Tuesday.

 In the sexy photo, Jilissa rocked a unique white bikini top that boasted one sleeve and a revealing cutout along the chest to give fans a peek at her underboob.
-She also sported a pair of matching high-waisted thong bottoms with a high cut on the hip.
+She also sported a pair of matching, high-waisted thong bottoms with a high cut on the hip.

-The ensemble left little to the imagination, flaunting the model’s toned arms, ample cleavage, flat tummy, tiny waist, rock hard abs, curvy hips and booty, and long, lean legs.
+The ensemble left little to the imagination, flaunting the model’s toned arms, ample cleavage, flat tummy, tiny waist, rock-hard abs, curvy hips and booty, and long, lean legs.

 Jilissa accessorized the look with white polish on her fingernails, gold hoop earrings, and a gold bangle bracelet on her wrist.
 She wore her long, blond hair in a deep side part and styled in voluminous waves that fell down her back and rippled over her shoulder.